Microsoft/azure-docs.pt-pt/articles/search/search-create-index-rest-api.md

     ```

 > [!Tip]
-> Para efeitos de verificação, poderia também Verifique a lista de índices no portal do ou volte a executar o comando utilizado para verificar a ligação de serviço para ver os *hotéis-powershell* índice listados na coleção de índices.
+> Para efeitos de verificação, também verifica a lista de índices no portal.

 <a name="load-documents"></a>